 Date: 10th of Tishrei

 Under the Law, "atonement” referred to the “covering” of sins, meaning that the guilt of the sins of pre-Calvary saints was marked

-removal by the vicarious sacrifice of the coming Messiah.
-Since Calvary, all who come to Messiah have the guilt of their sins removed immediately without any period of "covering."
+by God for removal by the vicarious sacrifice of the coming Messiah.
+Since Calvary, all who come to Messiah have the guilt of their sins removed immediately without any period of

 The Day of Atonement is not a feast, but a day of solemnity in which all Israelites were to afflict their souls (Leviticus 23:27) for their individual and national sinfulness, yet, as has been pointed out, elsewhere in the chapter it is identified in many translations as a feast, most likely because it effected an atonement between God and His people and is prophetic of the salvation of the nation after a period of great pain.
 (Consider the "pleasure" of the LORD in Isaiah 53:10: Yet it pleased the LORD to bruise Him; He has put Him to grief.
 When You make His soul an offering for sin, He shall see His seed, He shall prolong His days, And the pleasure of the LORD shall prosper in His hand.)
 A goat was to be sacrificed, and its blood brought by the high priest into the holy of holies of the temple as an offering for the sins of the people.
 A second goat was then driven into the wilderness, symbolically carrying away Israel’s sins.
 Leviticus 16:10: But the goat, on which the lot fell to be the scapegoat, shall be presented alive before the LORD, to make an atonement with him, and to let him go for a scapegoat into the wilderness.
 (Cf. Leviticus 16:1-34)